Located just west of Redding on Highway 299, Shasta, California, is a semi-ghost town with a rich history and stunning views of Mt. Shasta.

 - Shasta offers a mild winter and warm summer climate, making it an ideal destination for outdoor activities such as hiking, fishing, and camping in the nearby Shasta-Trinity National Forest.

-- Visitors to Shasta can explore the historical state park, which features restored buildings, exhibits, and a unique glimpse into the area’s rich history, including the Shasta County Courthouse’s impressive collection of historic California artwork.
+- Visitors to Shasta can explore the historic state park, which features restored buildings, exhibits, and a unique glimpse into the area’s rich history, including the Shasta County Courthouse’s impressive collection of historic California artwork.